-Final acceptance to the program will be determined by the Dean of Allied Health/Sciences, based on satisfactory completion of the following requirements:
+Final acceptance to the program will be determined by the Dean of Allied Health/Sciences, based on the following conditions being met:

-- A. Student must upload/complete the Criminal Background Check, Urine Drug Screen and immunization tracking as required by all clinical agencies by June 1 for final admission. - B. Applicants must be in good academic standing (not on academic warning or probation) for consideration for final admission. - C. Students must attend nursing student orientation during the summer before starting the program in the fall.
-Uniforms will be ordered at that time.
+- A. Students must upload/complete the Criminal Background Check, Urine Drug Screen and immunization tracking as required by all clinical agencies by June 1 for final admission. - B. Applicants must be in good academic standing (not on academic warning or probation) for consideration for final admission. - C. Students must attend nursing student orientation during the summer before starting the program in the fall and uniforms will be ordered at that time.

-SURGICAL TECHNOLOGY FALL 2020 ADMISSIONS POLICY
+SURGICAL TECHNOLOGY FALL 2021 ADMISSIONS POLICY

 Students are admitted to Wilson Community College in accordance with policies approved by the administration.
-Admission is not guaranteed to all applicants who apply to the Surgical Technology Diploma program.
+Admission is not guaranteed to all applicants who apply to the Technology Diploma program.
 Completion of the curriculum does not guarantee success in pass the licensure exam. nursing student must be admitted/readmitted to the Surgical Technology Diploma program in order to take surgical technology (SUR) courses for credit.

-Deadline: March 13
+Deadline: March 15

-A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary course work.
-Currently enrolled high school

-- students are to submit a partial transcript at the time of application.
+- A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary course work.
+Currently enrolled high school students are to submit a partial transcript at the time of application.
 A final transcript must be submitted at the time of high school graduation. - B. Applicants must submit all required documents and complete the admissions process, to be officially admitted to the College. - C. Applicants must complete an Allied Health Intent Form using the form provided on the College's website.

-STEP II Test of Essential Academic Skills (TEAS): Deadline: March 13
+STEP II Test of Essential Academic Skills (TEAS): Deadline: March 15

-Applicants who have completed Step I will schedule an appointment to take the TEAS by contacting Student Development at 252-246-1281.
+Applicants who have completed Step I will schedule an appointment to take the TEAS test.
+Students can sign up for the TEAS online via the admissions page on the WCC website.
 Applicants are allowed to take the TEAS twice in a 12 month period at least 30 days apart.
 The highest TEAS score taken within the last two years will be used for ranking.
+TEAS scores more than two years old will not be accepted.

-- A. Applicants will be required to pay a \$65.00 testing fee to the Business Office (F-101) - B. Picture ID and payment receipt must be presented at the time of testing. - C. Applicants who opt to take the TEAS at another institution must submit final TEAS scores by the March 31 deadline in order for them to be considered. - D. Surgical Technology applicants must achieve a 50% on the overall adjusted score.
+- A. Applicants will be required to pay a \$65.00 testing fee to the Business Office (F-101) - B. Picture ID and payment receipt must be presented at the time of testing. - C. Applicants who opt to take the TEAS at another institution must submit final TEAS scores by the March 15 deadline in order for them to be considered. - D. Surgical Technology applicants must achieve a 50% on the overall adjusted score.

 - Applicants must be eligible to enroll in ENG 111 and MAT 143 without a co-requisite.
-The pre-requisite for BIO 163 must be completed, in progress, or waived prior to the March 13 deadline.
-The pre-requisites for each course can be found in the Course Descriptions section of the catalog.
+The requirements for each course can be found in the Course Descriptions section of the catalog.
 If you have questions regarding eligibility please contact Student Development at 252-246-1281. - Applicants must have a grade point average of 2.0 or higher on all general education (non-SUR prefix) courses that are required for the Surgical Technology program.

-A. Should there be more qualified applicants than space available, a point system will be used to rank applicants and determine selection for admission to the Surgical Technology Diploma program.
-The following items will be used in consideration for ranking:

-- TEAS Adjusted Individual Score. - Non-Surgical Technology (SUR) courses.
+- A. Should there be more qualified applicants than space available, a point system will be used to rank applicants and determine selection for admission to the Surgical Technology Diploma program.
+The following items will be used in consideration for ranking: - TEAS Adjusted Individual Score. - Non-Surgical Technology (SUR) courses.
 If applicant has taken courses more than once, the highest grade will be used to award points. - Diplomas (5 points), Associate Degrees (10 points), and Bachelor's Degree or higher (15 points). - 3 points will be awarded to students who are currently enrolled at Wilson Community College.